-- I.God's Word to Man: How the Bible Began 1500 BC

-- A. God's first communication to man was called the Decolog we call it the

-- 1. Moses wrote all the words of the Lord which became known as the book of the
+- 1. Moses wrote all the words of the Lord which became known as the book of the covenant

 - 2. This was the beginning of the sacred writings which we call the Bible

 - a) Composed over 1500 years

 - b) 40 different authors

 - c) 3 different languages

 - d) Written as poetry, history, and biography

 - 3. There are two testaments (covenants)

 - 4. There are 66 books

-- II.
-The Old Testament Canon 300 BC
+II.
+The Old Testament Canon - 300 BC

-- A.Canon collection of books that constitute the
+A.Canon - collection of books that constitute the Bible

-- 1. Given by man with a special revelation that came from
+- 1. Given by man with a special revelation that came from God

 - 2. Final authority on all matters

 - a) The highest court of appeals

-- B.Writing the words of the Bible
+B.Writing the words of the Bible

-- 1. No letters, no vowels, no punctuation marks, no spacing between words
+- 1. No small letters, no vowels, no punctuation marks, no spacing between words

-- 2. Wrote from to
+- 2. Wrote from right to left

 - 3. Had 22 books in their Old Testament

 - 4. Words were written and protected

 - C. After Solomon's Temple was destroyed the people were taken captive

 - 1. When they were released they spread all over the world

-- 2. The built to worship in
+- 2. The built synagogues to worship in

 - 3. The synagogues needed scripture

 - 4. Brought in the institution of the scribes

 - D. Scribe's regulations

 - 1. Could only use clean animal skins

-- 2. No less than no more than lines on a page
+- 2. No less than 48 no more than 60 lines on a page

 - 3. Special black ink of a special recipe

 - 4. Verbalize (say) every word while writing it

 - 5. Wipe their pens and wash their bodies every time they wrote Jehovah (God)

 - 6. Must be revised within 30 days